Liberation75: Liberation75: A global gathering

 Liberation75: A Global Gathering of Holocaust Survivors, Descendants, Educators and Friends was initially slated for May 30-June 2, 2020, at the Metro Toronto Convention Centre, to commemorate 75 years since the liberation from the Holocaust.
 Before the onset of the COVID-19 pandemic, registration had exceeded 10,000 attendees.
 However, as the coronavirus pandemic escalated worldwide, the event had to be postponed.

 In 2021, the event was reorganized for a free virtual audience and occurred online from May 4–9, with a Holocaust film festival from May 6–15.
 More than 55,000 people attended the event.
 Liberation75 hosted what it described as "the world's largest virtual gathering of Holocaust Survivors, Descendants, Educators, and Friends."

-Founder, Sinclair posed a question toward the global community: "How are we going to keep the memory and lessons of the Holocaust relevant for the future, particularly in the absence of survivors, who have done the vital work of sharing their stories, visiting schools, and establishing monuments and memorial centres?"
+Liberation75's founder, Marilyn Sinclair, posed a question toward the global community: "How are we going to keep the memory and lessons of the Holocaust relevant for the future, particularly in the absence of survivors, who have done the vital work of sharing their stories, visiting schools, and establishing monuments and memorial centres?"
 Sinclair stated, "The five-day event focuses on what happens when hate goes unchecked," Sinclair told Canadian Jewish News.

 There were 124 speakers and survivors who shared their stories.
 Some guest speakers included Elisha Wiesel, the son of Nobel laureate, Elie Wiesel, Dr. Ruth Westheimer, Dr. Deborah Lipstadt, and Justice Rosalie Abella.
 The conference included programming for descendants of Holocaust survivors, and virtual exhibits from the USC Shoah Foundation and Anne Frank House.
 New technologies were showcased such as the USC Shoah Foundation's Dimensions in Testimony.

 Founder Marilyn Sinclair presented a gift of appreciation to Ontario Education Minister Stephen Lecce at the announcement of mandatory Holocaust education in grade 6.
 The gift features a photo of Holocaust survivor Max Eisen.